magpie-ea/magpie-v3-docs/docs/00_getting_started/03_vue_js.md

 Here, we've changed the `changeGreeting` method to emit a click event on our Greeter component, using the magic `$emit` method.
 (Generally, names that start with `$` are built-in methods of Vue.js or associated libraries.)

-We can now listen for this event similarly:
+From within a component that uses the Greeter component, we can now listen for this event similarly:

 ```html
 <template>